jncdesign/briards/README.md

-# new-project-template
+# briards
- This is a folder template used for generating new projects quickly.
+ This is a project from the book HTML/CSS.